LBreda/livewire3-notify/README.md

 </div>
 ```

-# Setting the default configuration
+# Setting up the default configuration

 You can export the default configuration via: